Pháp Nhãn Temple Ven. Thích Trừng Sỹ

 You should know that monastics must shave all head hair and beard completely differently from secular people, do not wear secular clothes, and do not wear silk jewelry or luxurious brocade in a secular style.
 Be aware that the true beauty of a monastic person must be made of stately materials and the practice of harmony, peace, stability, and freedom through Dharma learning, Dharma practice, Dharma understanding, Dharma joy, and Dharma happiness.

-Now, you are very lucky to vow to shave off your beard, hair, and give up bad habits from within yourself under the support and witness of the Sangha at Pháp Nhãn Temple.
+Now, you are very lucky to vow to shave off your beard, hair, and give up bad habits from within your mind under the support and witnesses of the Sangha at Pháp Nhãn Temple.
 Today you officially become a true novice Monk, a devout disciple of the Buddha in the new era.

-To support the shaving of the Buddha’s disciple’s hair, beard, and novice ordination ceremony today, we would like to invite the Sangha to recite the following verse together happily.
+To support the shaving of your head hair, beard, and novice ordination ceremony today, we would like to invite the Sangha to recite the following verse together happily.

 Verse of the shaving of head hair and beard